datastax/spark-cassandra-connector/doc/16_partitioning.md

 an explicit `KeyBy` call.

 The class of the Key must be a true class and not a primitive.
-The Partitioner uses the a `RowWriter` like the `saveToCassandra` method to convert key data to a C* token.
+The Partitioner uses the a `RowWriter` like the `saveToCassandra` method to convert key data to a Cassandra token.
 This `RowWriter` cannot be built for primitives which is why the above examples use `Tuple1` so frequently.

 This functionality does not currently function in DataFrames.